tarun1000101/Anholor/README.md

 You need to think highly efficiently.
 Otherwise, it is very difficult.
 You want to make a physics engine?
 You need to understand physics.
 Chemists are good at computer science because computer science mostly relies on change.
-In chemistry, if something changes, it means something has happened
+In chemistry, if something changes, it means something has happened.
+Practice science on paper.
+It helps a lot.
+You have books with unused pages?
+You can use them instead of buying new ones.
+After use, you can sell them to a recycler.